watertap-org/watertap/docs/technical_reference/core/zero_order_unit.rst

 Constraints
 -----------

 The SITO base class writes the following constraints which relate the inlet state to those in the outlet and waste streams.
-As mentioned previously, these constraint are formulated such that they will be linear if `flow_vol`, `conc_mass_comp`, `pressure` and `temperature` are the state variables used by the property package and the recovery and removal fractions are fixed.
+As mentioned previously, these constraints are formulated such that they will be linear if `flow_vol`, `conc_mass_comp`, `pressure` and `temperature` are the state variables used by the property package and the recovery and removal fractions are fixed.

 First, a volumetric flow recovery equation is written to relate the flowrate at the outlet to that at the inlet: